 The lovely gardens were designed in the style of the gardens of Versailles in France.

-King Ludwig I (1825 to 1848) commissioned Joseph Stieler to paint the Gallery of Beauties, which is a well-known room in the palace.
+King Ludwig I (1825 to 1848) commissioned Joseph Stieler to paint the Gallery of Beauties, a well-known palace room.

 36 portraits of beautiful women from all classes of society hang on the wall of the gallery, from shoemaker’s daughter Helene Sedlmayr’s painting, “Schöne Münchnerin” (the Beauty of Munich), to Lola Montez, who was involved in the 1848 revolution that ended in the abdication of Ludwig I.